John Marshall Dugdale

-John Marshall Dugdale was a rugby union international who represented England in the first international rugby match in 1871.
+John Marshall Dugdale (1851–1918) was a rugby union international who represented England in the first international rugby match in 1871.

 Early life

 John Marshall Dugdale was born at Irwell Bank, Eccles, Lancashire on 15 October 1851 and baptised at Eccles on 1 January 1852.
 He was the son of John Dugdale, Esq. of 9, Hyde Park Gardens, London and Llwyn, Llanfyllin, County Montgomery.
-He attended Rugby School and Brasenose College, Oxford where he received his B.A.
+He attended Rugby School, and matriculated at Brasenose College, Oxford in 1870, graduating B.A. in 1873.